torrip78/torrip78.github.io/README.md

-# torrip78.github.io

-# Data Scientist
+# Data Analyst

+#### Technical Skills: Python, SQL, R, Java, MATLAB, Tableau

 ### Education
-Bachelors, Data Science
+- B.S., Data Science | Arizona State University (_March 2026_)
+- Associate of Arts in Fine Arts | Rockingham Community College (_May 2022_)

-### Work Experience
+## Work Experience
-Global Career Accelorator: Coding for Data - Participant
+**Global Career Accelorator: Coding for Data - Participant (_September 2022 - January 2025_)**
-- project #1
-- project #2
+- Completed 20 projects related to business needs and analytics.
+- Worked in teams of 4 or more people to solve data analysis problems.

-Shift Supervisor: Starbucks
+**Shift Supervisor: Starbucks (_October 2021 - Present_)**
+- Completed store opening and closing procedures and balanced tills.
+Trained over 10 new employees and delegated daily tasks and responsibilities.
+- Helped store management meet standards of service and quality in daily operations.

 ### Projects
 - in depth project 1